Dev-Viggo101/Full-stack/README.md

 4. Styling
 - Apply basic CSS styling to enhance the UI.
 - Use CSS frameworks like Bootstrap or Material-UI if necessary.

 ---

+### Contact Manager (MERN Application)

+You are asked to design and implement a Contact Manager application that allows users to efficiently store, manage, and retrieve their personal or professional contacts.
+The goal is to create a simple but functional system that demonstrates your ability to work with databases and perform CRUD (Create, Read, Update, Delete) operations.

+**Requirements**

+1. Core Features:

+- Add new contacts with essential details such as Name, Phone Number, and Email Address.

+- Edit an existing contact’s information.

+- Delete a contact from the database.

+- List all saved contacts in a clean, readable format.

+2. Technical Expectations:

+- Use a database to persist contact information.

+- Ensure data validation.

+- Provide a simple and user-friendly UI or command-line interface for managing contacts.

+- Handle errors gracefully (e.g., when trying to edit or delete a non-existent contact).

+---